Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Humanoid/Drow/Drow-Spider-Sorceress.md

 nastier_traits:
     - name: "Arcane arachnids"
       desc: "The spider-sorceress has a true magic item (probably an implement) and uses it to her benefit (adjust stats accordingly)."
+    - name: "Well equipped"
+      desc: "The drow has a potion or poison that it can use as a quick action twice this battle (see [[Drow|Drow Abilities]])."
 ac: "22"
 pd: "16"
 md: "20"